Ldepaolis/LucaDePaolisParticleRepistory/README.md

 To modify the program and recompile it is sufficient to enter in folder "LucaDePaolisParticleRepistory" and type "make" on terminal.
 For more details open Makefile and read it.

+---->src:
+--LorentzMomentumClass.cxx
+--LucaDePaolisParticleClass.cxx

+---->util:
+--LucaDePaolisParticleProgram.cxx

+---->LucaDePaolisParticleLibraries
+--LorentzMomentum.h
+--LucaDePaolisParticleLibrary.h

+---->obj:
+--LorentzMomentum.o
+--LucaDePaolisParticleClass.o

+-----> A sample of data file is inside the folder of the program.
+It is the "DATA.txt" file.
+Is it possible to execute the program using similar data.